Erie Training Car #10

 The #10 toured the Erie extensively, making stops at a variety of familiar railroad towns, including: Binghamton, Hornell, and Salamanca, NY; Meadville and Scranton, PA; Youngstown, Cleveland, Akron, and Marion, OH; Huntington and Hammond, IN; and Chicago, IL.
 The car continued in service after the 1960 merger of the Erie Railroad and Lackawanna Railroad to form the Erie Lackawanna, and remained in service until shortly after the 1976 formation of Conrail.

 Erie #10 was sold to the Tri-State Railway Historical Society in January 1986.
-Partially restored and repainted by Tri-State in the late 1980s, this 100-year-old car is in stable condition.
+Partially restored and repainted by Tri-State in the late 1980s, this 100-year-old car is stored in stable condition.
 In September 2018, the car was moved from Madison, NJ to Boonton, NJ, where it awaits a full restoration.
 Tri-State also owns the collection of locomotive electrical diagrams that traveled with the classroom portion of this car in the 1950s and 1960s.